gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_0_Introduction_and_Lab_Set_Up/README.md

 ## Troubleshooting

 1. If you have trouble connecting to the Azure Sphere over USB be sure to disable any VPNs you might have enabled.
+2. The **TAP-Windows Adapter V9** installed with VPN clients, including OpenVPN client is not compatible with the **TAP-Windows Adapter V9** required and installed by the Azure Sphere SDK for Visual Studio.
+You will need to uninstall the VPN client and reinstall the Azure Sphere SDK for Visual Studio.

 ---